Tuesday, June 13, 2017

 Despite being 1 to 2 years old, what follows are some of my go-to resources to begin building foundational knowledge for Docker and Kubernetes.

-After you have read through those resources, apply the concepts you have learned by following the steps in this blog post to deploy a three tier web application on top of Kubernetes.
+After you have read through those resources, apply the concepts you have learned by deploying a three tier web application on top of Kubernetes.